South Dakota Ranch & Fly-drive holidays with American Round-Up

 2014 August 4 - 10.
 Motorcyclists enjoy South Dakota's wide-open spaces.
 And be sure to review South Dakota's motorcylce driving laws.

-Buffalo Roundup Friday 27 September 2013 and the following year 26 September 2014.
+Buffalo Roundup Friday 26 September 2014.
 Feel the thunder and join the herd..
 Watch cowboys and cowgirls as they roundup and drive the herd of 1450 buffalo into the buffalo corrals.
 Following the actual roundup stay and watch as park staff sort, brand, and vaccinate the herd in preparation for the fall Buffalo Sale.

-Buffalo Roundup Arts Festival starts around - 28-29 September 2013 - check to confirm exact dates before departure
+Buffalo Roundup Arts Festival starts around - end of September 2014 - check to confirm exact dates before departure

 Enjoy three days of South Dakota's finest artists and craftsmen at the Annual Buffalo Roundup Arts Festival.
 Start you morning with a pancake feed, enjoy on-going Western and Native American entertainment or browse the many exhibits and craft booths located on site.
 It's a South Dakota experience you won't want to miss.

 Combine your week stay at a ranch with an add on fly-drive to explore the area by motorbike, motorhome or car hire.
 Quotes available with or without flights, car hire and hotels.
 Tel : 01798 865946